 Smith said the law bars using Electronic Benefits Transfer cards or cash obtained from the cards at liquor stores, places that primarily sell beer, wine or other alcoholic beverages, gambling establishments that include charity gambling facilities licensed by the state to run table games and bingo, and at adult clubs "in which performers disrobe or perform in an unclothed state for entertainment."

 The state uses EBT cards to provide assistance to 3,683 welfare clients, 1,453 poor elderly clients, 155 poor blind residents and 7,841 people with disabilities.
-The cards can be used to pay for merchandise and withdraw money from an ATM.

 Former Republican House Speaker William O’Brien -- a critic of the cash assistance program -- said Monday that even stronger controls are needed.
 O’Brien sided with a convenience store clerk last year who refused to sell cigarettes to a welfare recipient and said then that tighter controls were needed, including eliminating the ability to withdraw cash from ATMs.